 As a result of participating in this seminar, attendees will:

-A block of rooms has been reserved at the Fairfield Inn Racine at the state rate at until Friday, October 5, 2018.
-Please reference "The Network" when making reservations to receive these special rates.
+A block of rooms (Booking Link) has been reserved at the state rate at until Monday, October 21, 2019.
+Please reference Group Code "STAR1118" when making reservations to receive this special rate.

 This Seminar specifically address WI State Performance Plan (SPP), Indicators 4B, 9 & 10.